Erfan2001/ML_Projects/README.md

 **About Dataset**

-There is some information about each house:
+There is some information about each patient:

 A) Age : Age of the patient

 B) Sex : Sex of the patient